 The things we design designs us back, no doubt, but there is an essential distinction between the design of the self and the design of things.
 This distinction is made evanescent by the constant praise of the glorious designer who pours their personality into the things they conceive.
 The celebrated design figure is a pale cast of the romantic artist who survives in the promises of the school and the hopes of the students.
 It is, after all, a question of value.
 While the design dimension of the art and design school tends to value things and services, its artistic dimension – which is certainly not devoid of design – tends to value the expression of an autonomous and distinct identity.
 What I’m suggesting here goes further: the art and design school is first and foremost a laboratory for self-design, and only secondarily a context where things are designed.

 Personal branding, human capital, identity politics: nowadays the design of the self is a project that is consciously (and often polemically) implemented.
 To what extent is it a liberating practice?
 In order to answer this question, it is necessary to clarify that self-design is one of the key facts of modernity, both opportunity and curse of anyone who inhabits an environment that is not entirely traditional.
-Since there are no predefined trajectories or ‘careers’, one cannot refrain from designing themselves. .
+Since there are no predefined trajectories or ‘careers’, one cannot refrain from designing themselves.
+Life presents itself to each one as a more or less restricted gamut of risks and possibilities.
 In this sense, the expressive drive that is generally associated with art is nothing but a reflection of the typically modern inevitability of self-design.
 It is no coincidence that creativity, a popular synonym of art as individual expression (and perhaps precisely for this reason frowned upon by designers), has acquired such primacy in recent decades.

 Self-design carries a risk.
 In its extreme forms it is umbilical and pathologically self-reflexive: it can be bad literature.
 By measuring itself obsessively against the ghost of identity, it is perturbed by an essence that does not always manifest.
 It is not difficult, then, to understand the disappointment of those students who came to school believing they were grappling with a system of ideas, and instead find themselves placed in front of a mirror.
 Mirror image of the emancipatory school of bell hooks, self-design is an easy pedagogical shortcut, since it delegates the definition of content to students (“what do you hold dear?”).
 In a time devoid of consensual role models, the question “who I want to be?” is substituted by an incessant “who am I?”.
 The school becomes a recruit centre for subjectivities.

 Identity is expressed through difference, via the distinction device of taste.
 We should not think of taste as the snobbish attitude of the connoisseur, but rather as a system of preferences (from TV series to political orientations) that actually constitute lifestyles.
 The art and design school, operating as a marketplace of differences.
 It identifies and legitimise identity components and turns them into distinctive skills (like those, for example, of the mad genius) to be spent subsequently in the workplace, presenting some of them as authentic and therefore inalienable.
-This form of authenticity is, at least in part, a mechanism that is hidden from others and even from oneself. .
+This form of authenticity is, at least in part, a mechanism that is hidden from others and even from oneself.
+Through the self-hypnosis of authenticity, specific features can appear true.
 This is how the subject can become who they are.
-It is therefore possible to be inauthentic and sincere, or insincere and authentic. .
+It is therefore possible to be inauthentic and sincere, or insincere and authentic.
+This mechanism makes it possible to explain, at least partly, the autobiographical turn of schools, already noted years ago by several observers.
 However, with the encouragement of autobiography comes the omission of the fact that not all biographies are equally expendable, not all identities lend themselves to a favourable symbolic conversion.
 The mobilization of identity and subjectivity is, thus, an integral part of the professionalisation effort.
 Let’s look at it in detail.

 Design is, like art, protean: its boundaries constantly and reflectively change.
 It is no coincidence that much of the specialized literature, rather than clarifying its nature, tries to direct its aims.
-Schools, as forges of currents and manifestos, actively participate in such an effort. .
+Schools, as forges of currents and manifestos, actively participate in such an effort.
+This allows for the charisma of the master, the kitsch of the star designer, the nostalgia of the craftsman, the pride of the expert and, increasingly, the struggle of the worker to converge within design.

-.
-Its ambiguity gives rise to aspirations that are never fully realized nor completely frustrated, .
+One could say, paraphrasing Bourdieu, that since design is a fluid and confusing field, it allows for professional goals that are also fluid and confusing.
+Its ambiguity gives rise to aspirations that are never fully realized nor completely frustrated, an ambiguity that is also useful to those ambitious youngsters who don’t want to forgo either the ‘real job’ or some hypothetical symbolic benefits.
 It is tempting to replace the modernist diktat “less is more” with the rather vague “more or less”…

 Design’s intrinsic vagueness has, thus, a precise logic: aspirational ambiguity propels its growth.
 However, it is accompanied by a recent phenomenon.
 Professionalisation, understood as the promotion of the designer’s role by professional associations, seems to be an outdated problem.
 Aggie Toppins, a U.S. designer and lecturer, recently argued that “the field’s most pressing imperative today is no longer professionalisation; it’s to make design practice a responsible part of building equitable, sustainable futures.”
+As evidence of the success of professionalizing efforts, Toppins reports that “graphic design is now an in-demand college major and it is more visible in popular media.”
 A statement that confirms Mari’s thesis of the school as main design industry.

 It is critical to recognize, as Toppins does, that the profession has historically been a means of excluding women, minorities, and oppressed groups.
-But it’s also important to remember that nowadays the professional issue is far from resolved. .
-If we consider graphic design, the field I’m most familiar with, it’s enough to take a look at the sporadic professional surveys to realize that the picture is far from rosy. .
+But it’s also important to remember that nowadays the professional issue is far from resolved.
+A study of 30,000 design graduates in the UK (the most popular branch of university education in bachelors) showed that only a quarter of them end up working in high-skilled, well-paid jobs in the design field.
+If we consider graphic design, the field I’m most familiar with, it’s enough to take a look at the sporadic professional surveys to realize that the picture is far from rosy.
+According to AIGA’s annual census, for example, one in three designers is dissatisfied with their job.

 When it comes to design work, one cannot help but talk about technology.
 Democratisation, automation and dis-intermediation are keywords that are hard to escape.
 Ruben Pater, Dutch designer and author, sums up the long debate around the advent of desktop publishing in the following way:

-Now that the word ‘elite’ has become almost an insult, taking Ellen Lupton’s side is certainly more comfortable. .
+Now that the word ‘elite’ has become almost an insult, taking Ellen Lupton’s side is certainly more comfortable.
+However, the growth of the sector expected in the next 10 years is lower than that of other career paths — 3% against an average of 8%.
 Moreover – and this matters even more – Heller pointed out a problem of perception that translates into a decline in earnings and especially in symbolic profits.
 This is a reality that schools cannot take lightly.
 At a time when a significant portion of the student body does not have the opportunity to convert their substantial educational investment into a position of professional elite, there is a problem, and it is no small one.

 If designers’ knowledge is not considered, at least in part, a form of expertise, they will hardly be recognized as professionals.
 This is the case, for example, of graphic design, a field whose know-how has lost its esoteric aura.
 The common perception is that, thanks to digital devices and the web, anyone can design a logo or a book.
 For some, the fact that graphic design is a university major is even a source of amazement.

-My aim is not to debate whether this perception is right or wrong.
-But to point out that it does shape the general economic relationships between clients and designers, and thus the status of the designer.
-The effects are already evident in the wage gap between specialists in UX design,
+My aim is not to debate whether this perception is right or wrong, but to point out that it does shape the general economic relationships between clients and designers, and thus the status of the designer.
+The effects are already evident in the wage gap between specialists in UX design, a field still considered esoteric, and those in graphic design, a practice now demystified.

-The suspicion arises, therefore, that professionalisation is considered an outdated problem by those who have overcome this problem individually, that is, .
+The suspicion arises, therefore, that professionalisation is considered an outdated problem by those who have overcome this problem individually, that is, those who are considered to all effects professionals, perhaps members of a cultural elite, able to obtain both material and symbolic benefits.

 An earlier version of the letter called for “economically responsible art education.”
 The question is, how to define economic responsibility?
 Up to this point, I have tried to show that it would not only be about income and bills, nor mere entrepreneurial spirit, but also about inflections of symbolic capital, between public perception and professional proprioception.

 Within various art and design schools, both faculty and students are beginning to address the problem of the profession by taking the side of an exploited proletariat.
 Although, as the data show, there are very good reasons for adopting this stance, there is something self-defeating in it: by begrudgingly accepting the neo-worker condition, the legitimate professional aspirations of designers, which are obviously anything but working-class, are concealed.
 I believe this is the reason why the generic call to unionisation does not yield the desired results within the design professions.
-We are in the presence of a double bind: the school educates students as professionals (“free professionals” in Italian) but demands of them a proletarian consciousness. , .
+We are in the presence of a double bind: the school educates students as professionals (“free professionals” in Italian) but demands of them a proletarian consciousness.
+A generic appeal to unionisaton runs the risk of betraying design’s professional promise, not only by “creating losers”, but by turning their resentment into material for courses and syllabi.

 The Designer as Intellectual